Editor CV Guide + Tips + Example

 - Strong creative aptitude that allows for the recognition of attractive news and editorial ideas, as well as ideas surrounding format and the marketing of publications.

 - Capable of conveying complex ideas and topics to the general public in a professional yet interesting manner.

-- Close attention to details ensures that spelling errors, poor sentence structure, and other common writing mistakes are quickly noticed and remedied.
+- Close attention to detail ensures that spelling errors, poor sentence structure and other common writing mistakes are quickly noticed and remedied.

 - Comfortable interacting with and interviewing individuals from a variety of social and economic backgrounds.

 - Proficient in the use of publishing and word processing technologies; capable of using the internet as a powerful research tool.

 As an editor with a strong background in the English language, my favorite pastime is writing.
 In addition to the nonfiction pieces required for work, I enjoy writing poems and short stories.
 In my spare time, I teach journaling and poetry classes to elementary and middle school-age children in my local community.
 I am a strong believer in giving back to the community and I feel that using my current skill set is a great way to achieve this.
 When I am not writing, I can be found playing with my pets or taking walks in nature.

 5 essentials of a top editor CV